-Generates a file name conanbuildinfo.lua that can be used for your premake builds (both premake 4 and premake 5 are supported).
+Generates a file name conanbuildinfo.premake.lua that can be used for your premake builds (both premake 4 and premake 5 are supported).

 The file contains:

-- N groups of variables, one group per require, declaring the same individual values: include dirs, libs, bin dirs, defines, etc. - One group of global variables with aggregated values for all requirements.
+- N groups of variables, one group per require, declaring the same individual values: include dirs, libs, bin dirs, defines, etc. - One group of global variables with aggregated values for all requirements. - Helper functions to setup the settings in your configuration.